ArnaudBrousseau/maze-generation/README.md

-# Maze generation
+# Maze Generation

 This Clojure project is based on an example as found in the Clojure Programming book.
+Stolen and readapted from https://gist.github.com/cgrand/792959

 ## Usage

-lein run -m maze.core
+lein run -m maze.graphic
+lein test

 ## License